dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```

-Since interface default methods - virtual, but variables - static, when a class implements 2 interfaces with the same default method, class should redeclare it to remove ambiguity.
+Since interface default methods - instance, but variables - static, when a class implements 2 interfaces with the same default method, class should redeclare it to remove ambiguity.
 Java won’t compile such a class.
 But when we have 2 variables with the same name, the class will compile, but won’t compile when we try to access it.
 ```java
 public class App {